Hitoshi Yamakawa: "Yamakawaism" and the Communist Party

 Yamakawa's withdrawal from the socialist movement was temporary.
 He returned to the "reviving movement in 1916" and soon became a foremost leader of its "important left wing".
-In the aftermath of the Russian Revolution, he, like many on the Japanese left, turned from anarchism to Marxism–Leninism.
+In the aftermath of the Russian Revolution, he, like many on the Japanese left, turned from anarchism to Leninism.
 In 1922, Yamakawa co-founded the first Japan Communist Party (JCP).
 That same year, he developed the strategic doctrine that came to be known as "Yamakawaism".
 In his August 1922 essay "A change of direction in the proletarian movement," he called for a "massification" (taishū-ka (大衆化)) of the new party.
 Responding to the Comintern's "To the masses!" slogan, Yamakawa argued that the revolutionary movement needed to be broad-based and rooted in the day-to-day concerns of the working class.
 He advocated for a single, legal proletarian party that could unite all workers and peasants, rather than a small, secretive vanguard of intellectuals.
 His ideas were criticized by some as "Japanese-style legalism," but his influence was decisive, and in 1924 he led the move to dissolve the first, illegal JCP.

 Yamakawa's approach soon came into conflict with the opposing doctrine of Fukumotoism.
 Fukumoto Kazuo, a committed Leninist, argued for a small, ideologically pure vanguard party that would maintain a strict separation from other progressive movements.
 By 1926, Fukumoto's more orthodox Leninist position had gained widespread support, and when the JCP was re-established in December of that year, Fukumotoism became the dominant ideology.